slz2003/RFCScope-/Errata_filtering/Result_manual/9815-7/packetizer_raw_output.md

 Amend Section 7.1 to indicate that the Address Family Link Descriptor TLV is located in the Link NLRI’s descriptor set rather than in the BGP‑LS Attribute.

-**Severity:** Low
-  *Basis:* Although this misreference is unlikely to affect essential SPF functionality, it creates an underspecification that may lead to implementation confusion.

-**Confidence:** High

-**Experts mentioning this issue:**

-- CausalExpert: Issue 1
-- StructuralExpert: Issue-1
-- CrossRFCExpert: Issue-1
-- TerminologyExpert: Issue-1

 ---